mike99mac/minimy-mike99mac/README.md

 A Rasberry Pi 400 is another option.
 It allows the CPU to be *offboard* which frees up space onboard to house lithium-ion batteries.

-Hopefully the RasPi 5 is coming soon and will be more powerful and easier to procure.
+Hopefully the RasPi 5 will be out soon and will be more powerful and easier to procure.

 For a microphone, a flat, disk type with a mute/unmute switch for visible privacy is recommended.
 Don't use a cheap one.
 It is best to move the microphone away from the speakers and closer to the center of the room.

 You can start with just about any speaker(s) with a 3.5mm jack that will plug into the RasPi.
 We could talk about DAC HATs and audio quality, but that's outside the scope of this document.